DenJens/Hangfire.Documentation/tutorials/highlight.rst

 Adding code snippet model
 ++++++++++++++++++++++++++

-It's time to add the most valuable class in the application.
+It is time to add the most valuable class in the application.
 Create the ``CodeSnippet`` class in the ``Models`` folder with the following code:

 .. code-block:: c#